 1. A draft Lifetime Financial Model, which will be revised as needed as we work together.
 Sometimes we get it perfect on the first try and sometimes it takes a little longer depending on how many goals clients have or if new information needs to be incorporated as dig into your financial life.

 2. A specific investment proposal that is based on meeting the financial goals of the client as outlined in our Lifetime Financial Model.
 Any investment strategy would include target market allocations, risk levels, appropriate use of tax-sheltered accounts, asset location goals and specific fund recommendations to maximize diversification and minimize investor fees and capital gains taxes.

 As we continue our work together following the initial start-up phase, the following topics will be addressed depending on your needs and preferences:

 3. A review of the client’s existing retirement plans, such as work-based 401(k) accounts, and specific recommendations on which investment options best meet the client’s needs.

 4. Debt analysis

 5. Life insurance analysis

 6. Liability exposure analysis including legal issues and property and casualty insurance

-We typically meet with clients 1-2 times a year to review investment accounts and we meet as often as necessary to address specific financial planning issues.
+We meet with clients regularly to review investment accounts and we meet as often as necessary to address specific financial planning issues.
 We’re also always available by phone or email.
-And because we don’t bill by the hour, you don’t have to worry about picking up the phone to ask a simple question.
+And because we don’t bill by the hour, you don’t ever have to worry about picking up the phone to ask a question.